geek-cookbook/geek-cookbook/docs/blog/posts/notes/cilium-1.14-breaks-toservice-policies.md

 In my case, this meant a bulk update of 40-50 policies, but it turns out that a "supported" fix was relatively simple.
 The `toEndpoints` egress selector can achieve the same result.
 The gotcha is you need to match on your target services' label, as well as the cilium-specific `k8s:io.kubernetes.pod.namespace` label, which indicates which namespace the target pods can be found in.

 !!! note "What about targeting services in the same namespace?"
     It seems that unless the `k8s:io.kubernetes.pod.namespace` is found in the policy, the policy will only apply to pods in the namespace in which is found.
-This is a subtle change in behaviour which could easily result in confusion - i.e., you'd assume that omitting the `k8s:io.kubernetes.pod.namespace` tag would result in matching endpoints across the **entire** cluster (*and why would you do that?*)
+This is a subtle change in behavior which could easily result in confusion - i.e., you'd assume that omitting the `k8s:io.kubernetes.pod.namespace` tag would result in matching endpoints across the **entire** cluster (*and why would you do that?*)

 So I changed this: